• Skip to primary navigation

 Menbosha Sauce Ingredients

 Though the fried menbosha are great on their own.
 Mr. Lee also has a dipping sauce that comes with this snack.
 It's optional to make this sauce, but it does add another flavor.
-Below is a simplified version of the many renditions he has created.
+Below are the ingredients in the simplified version he made.

 • Tomato Ketchup